jfsmig/hydra/docs/docs/cli/hydra-keys-import.md

 This command allows you to import cryptographic keys to the JSON Web Key Store.

 Currently supported formats are raw JSON Web Keys or PEM/DER encoded data.
-If the JSON Web Key Set exists already, the imported keys will be added to that set.
+If the JSON Web Key MustSet exists already, the imported keys will be added to that set.
 Otherwise, a new set will be created.

 Please be aware that importing a private key does not automatically import its